ALM-Rangers/Guidance/src/Stories/our-devops-transformation.md

 Here's a list of key outcomes, listed in not specific order:

-- There's no blueprint - every organization and every team is unique!
+- Autonomy, Mastery, and Purpose are core!
 - Start with something tangible and iterate - avoid the big-bang.
+- Tangible and actionable metrics is important - ensure it does not turn into noise!
 - The most challenging part of transformation are the **people** (culture).
+- There's no blueprint - every organization and every team is unique!
+- Transformation is continuous!
+- Transparency and visibility is key!
 - Use engineering process to reinforce desired behaviour!
-- Transparency and visibility is key!
-- Autonomy, Mastery, and Purpose are core!
-- Transformation is continuous!